simon-glitch/simon-glitch.github.io/projects/webapps/King Taco/rules.md

 The key idea with wilds is that they can be played regardless of the {color and symbol} of the {last card or current lock}.
 Still, swapping the color in a jiffy is really nice.
 * However, a `WILD` also triggers a `WILD` effect when played.

+## Effect on Plyability Condition
+Given a player U plays a `WILD`:
+* U must choose a color from the colors in the game; this chosen COLOR is now the color of the wild, with respect to the playability condition
+* the next card **played** on top of the meet the current playability condition
+* we call this the `WILD` effect

+### Additional Playability Condition Effects
 A `WILD` is slightly similar to a `lock`, in one *tiny* way.

 The `WILD` will restrict the color of the next card played on top of it, if possible.